 - Go through the subsequent tabs and select the relevant modules

 - Note the destination location where the files will be stored

 - When you have selected everything click on "Prepare"

 Using the Windows File Explorer go to the location specified and view how the files are stored.

 2. Physically exporting the files

 The modules are stored as folders in Windows.
 The entire folder must be copied, and not just individual files within the folder.

 As the configuration of Android devices is different for each manufacturer the medium to use for the transfer can differ.
-It could be an SD card, a cable, via Google Drive or other ways.
+It could be an SD card, a cable, a USB stick, via Google Drive or other ways.